30 March 2024

 I belong to a generation that was preoccupied with the human figure, it did not meet my needs.
 Whoever used it mutilated it. - Mark Rothko 1958

 Below: an early work, untitled.
-Surprisingly, Rothko was a figurative painter for more than 10 years.
+Rothko, like many expressionists before him, was a figurative painter for more than 10 years.

 13 March 2024